michaelact/example-eks-deployment/deploy/cluster-by-terraform/README.md

 Terraform is an infrastructure as code tool that lets you build, change, and version cloud resources safely and efficiently.

+- Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.
+- AWS Security Group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.

 1. Download terraform modules: `terraform init`
 2. Check what resources will be provisioned: `terraform plan`
 3. Provision the infrastructure: `terraform apply`